 As mentioned in the previous section of the article, the significance level in A/B testing refers to the likelihood that the difference in results observed between the control page and the variations is not by chance.

-When interpreting results, a common way to determine significance level is to calculate a p-value, which is the probability of observing a difference as large or more significant than the one observed, given that the null hypothesis (that there is no difference between control and variations) is accurate.
+When interpreting results, a common way to determine the significance level is to calculate a p-value, which is the probability of observing a difference as large or more significant than the one observed, given that the null hypothesis (that there is no difference between control and variations) is accurate.

 A commonly used threshold for p-values is 0.05, meaning that if the p-value is less than 0.05, the result is considered statistically significant, and the null hypothesis is rejected.